RoboJackets/apiary/docs/admins/access-override.rst

    There is a :doc:`separate member-facing page for self-service overrides</members/access-override>`.

 To prevent misuse, several criteria must be met before a user becomes eligible for a self-service override.
-Under normal circumstances, it should be easy for a well-intentioned RoboJackets new member to receive a self-service override.

 A user's eligibility for a self-service override is visible on their details page in Nova, in the System Access panel.

 Self-service overrides can last between 7 and 60 days.